UEFALONA Barca Bias & ‘Big’ Club Football Corruption Must Stop

 Why such readily-available technology hasn’t been introduced in an age when the average viewer at home equipped with a SKY or BT viewing channel and access to instant replays can referee better than the on-pitch officials is anyone’s guess and rouses the utmost suspicion.

 Until video replay tehnology is introduced as part and parcel of the world’s most popular sport at the highest levels then football is no longer a game but a carefully-choreographed act of aided and abetted athletic and financial corruption.
+You’ll have to stay tuned to the best tech journalists for any updates on that

 For the record, the following remains the greatest comeback in Champions League history… Happy Rafavserary at Newcastle, Senor Benitez.
 UEFALONA, we’re coming for your titles…